 Small town roads and GPS directions don’t always match up, so after passing our turn-off several times and arguing over the directions, we finally rolled into the kind mechanic’s driveway.
 He left his son to tend to the grill and walked over to greet us.
 Turns out his shop and home were one and the same, and we’d arrived at dinner time.

 Matt explained what happened once more as Travis asked to look under the hood.
 He believed there was either a leak, or the coolant got too hot and caused the radiator cap to blow off.
 He sent us to the hardware store for coolant, wished us well, and encouraged us to find a mechanic when we got to New Mexico.

 When we offered to pay Travis, he rejected our money saying,

 “If I can’t help somebody out every now and then, I ain’t no good.”

 Dang it if that attitude isn’t a big part of why I love Texas.
 Anyway, we accepted his generosity and headed to the hardware store.

-We walked into the store, which looked more like a gift shop, convenience store and Walmart rolled into one, with not much time to spare before closing.
-The employees were kind and helped us find what we needed, then locked up the store behind us.
-Once outside, Matt proceeded to pour the fluid into the radiator as Travis instructed.
+We walked into the store, which looked like a gift shop, convenience store, and Walmart rolled into one, with not much time to spare before closing.
+The employees were very helpful and showed us where to find what we needed.
+Once we got back to the car, Matt proceeded to pour the fluid into the radiator just as Travis had instructed.

-Hannah, although concerned about her car, was pretty good-natured about it, deciding to poke a little fun at her Dad as he poured coolant into the car.
-He was in no mood and tension filled the air.
-I “invited” Hannah to leave her Dad alone and wait in the car with me, where I pondered the events of the day and wondered how this particular story was going to end.
+Hannah, although concerned about her car, was pretty good-natured about it and took the opportunity to tease her Dad.
+While Matt normally could take a joke, he was in no mood to be the brunt of the joke.
+Tension quickly filled the air, so I “invited” Hannah to leave her Dad alone and wait in the car with me.
+As we sat there together, I pondered the events of the day and wondered how this particular story was going to end.

 Were we going to have to stay the night here and cough up money we didn’t have for car repairs?